 This is very much a western habit as we have suffered from an over emphasis and attachment to rationalism for centuries.
 We also tend to ignore our bodies signals and push through whatever we are doing day after day through-out our lives.
 For those of us from dysfunctional families it was even worse as we we led to believe our feelings were wrong or crazy.

-Personally I use meditation to calm myself before work, as stress arises through-out the day, at my lunch break, driving home, and before sleep.
-Also anytime something is bothering me or I feel I need answers.
-Calm abiding meditation is about surrender and acceptance, two of my greatest tools.
-In fact I call them "super powers."
-I realized I must surrender to and accept what is in order to take effective actions.
-Otherwise I am stuck in reaction, responding from fears and past conditioning rather than in the moment.
+Calm abiding meditation is about surrender and acceptance, two of our greatest tools.
+In fact we call them "super powers," as we must surrender to and accept what is in order to take effective actions.
+Otherwise we are stuck in reaction, responding from fears and past conditioning rather than in the moment.
 Look for a post on surrender and acceptance here.

 Link to Wiki information here, For a good website click here.